goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 ### Formalities

-If the project has not formally started yet and I haven't heard from you in three weeks, then I may give the topic to another student.
+If the project has not formally started yet, and I haven't heard from you in three weeks, then I may give the topic to another student.
 (Note that formally starting the project requires several people signing a form, or the project being officially registered with the university.)

 Lesen Sie den Bachelor/Masterarbeits-Abschnitt Ihrer Studienordnung und übernehmen Sie Mitverantwortung dafür, dass er befolgt wird:
 [§35 in BSc Informatik 2019](https://www.cs.uni-frankfurt.de/images/pdf/informatik/bachelor19/bachelorordnung.pdf),